Home » Easy » Small Sofa Side Table | Custom Build

-I’m so excited to show you my small sofa side table that I custom built for my little corner of the world.
-I’ve been needing a solution to a problem, and since this month’s Power Tool Challenge is all about home décor, that made me stop my repurposing and make something for myself.
-Good news!
-This month is another reader’s challenge, with a nice prize pack from my friends at Homeright.com !
-Oddly enough, I didn’t use my beloved Finish Max on this project.
-More about sharing your project and entering to win later.
+I’m so excited to show you my small sofa side table that I custom-built for my little corner of the world.
+I’ve been needing a solution to a problem, and since this month’s Power Tool Challenge is all about home décor, I stopped repurposing and made something for myself.

 Because this table is custom, your size will vary.

-The stained 1x10 is a “hand-me-down” from my daughter Jamie.
+The stained 1×10 is a “hand-me-down” from my daughter Jamie.
 She used it for shelving when she had an antique booth.
-The other boards are 1x6.
+The other boards are 1×6.
+These boards will be perfect for building a table.

 Related Content: Simple Table Build

-I did very specific customized measurements to suit my needs.
-Searching on Pinterest , I didn’t see anything that really fit my sofa problem.
+I made very specific customized measurements to suit my needs.
+Searching on Pinterest, I didn’t see anything that really fit my sofa problem.
 Most of the sofas are more modern and have straight lines.
 Mine does not.
-I wanted my table to run the full depth of my sofa arm rest.
-You can see 23” was the magic number for my table.
+I wanted my table to run the full depth of my sofa armrest.
+As you can see, 23” was the magic number for my table.
 I cut two boards at this length for the top and bottom of my table.

 This simple build starts with pocket holes using my Kreg Jig.

-If you don't have a pocket hole jig, you can use "L" brackets.
-However, if you do a lot of projects, I highly recommend you investing in one of these jigs.
-For more details see my post How To Use A Kreg Jig
+If you don’t have a pocket hole jig, you can use “L” brackets.
+However, if you do a lot of projects, I highly recommend investing in one of these jigs.
+For more details, see my post How To Use A Kreg Jig

-I used my kreg multi-mark tool to make sure each leg was the same distance from the end. (about 3”) and secured the top and the bottom boards with pocket hole screws.
+I used my kreg multi-mark tool to ensure each leg was the same distance from the end. (about 3”) and secured the top and the bottom boards with pocket hole screws.

-This simple build came together really quickly, but it needs a little something more.
+This simple build came together quickly, but it needs something more.

-I added 2 1x4’s on each side of the bottom, using my nail gun to secure the boards.
-I cut them to fit very snug.
+I added two 1x4s on each side of the bottom, using my nail gun to secure the boards.
+I cut them to fit very snugly.

 To help stabilize the table and hold it square, I added a shelf near the top of the table, using pocket holes and screws to secure it.